-What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office There is no coinsurance, visits copayment, or deductible for Physician/Practitioner Covered services include: services, including doctor's Medically necessary medical care or surgery services office visits. furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any Prior authorization may be other location required.
-Consultation, diagnosis, and treatment by a specialist A refertal from your primary Basic hearing and balance exams performed by your care physician (PCP) is PCP, if your doctor orders it to see if you need medical required for specialist visits. treatment Certain telehealth services, including: Primary Care, Cardiology, Chiropractic, Dermatology, Endocrinology, Gastroenterology, Gynecology, Hematology, Infectious Disease, Nephrology, Neurology, Nutrition, Oncology, Optometry, Ophthalmology, Podiatry, Psychiatry, and Pulmonology.
-You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. o Telehealth is available using your mobile phone, computer, tablet, or other video technology.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare.
-Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location
+Physician/Practitioner services, including doctor's office visits

+Covered services include:

+- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Primary Care, Cardiology, Chiropractic, Dermatology, Endocrinology, Gastroenterology, Gynecology, Hematology, Infectious Disease, Nephrology, Neurology, Nutrition, Oncology, Optometry, Ophthalmology, Podiatry, Psychiatry, and Pulmonology. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth is available using your mobile phone, computer, tablet, or other video technology. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare. - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location